baandab/hamachi/README.md

       - /volume1/docker/hamachi/config:/var/lib/logmein-hamachi

-When you build this for the first time, you'll need to ssh into the container and run:
+When you build this for the first time, you'll need to ssh into the container and join the network.

+The fastest way to build this is to download the docker-compose.yml, edit it and then run:

+		docker-compose up -d

+To log-in use the bash_hamachi.sh script (found in the Script folder):

+		#!/bin/sh

+		# Name:
+		# -----
+		# bash_influx.sh

+		ID=`/usr/local/bin/docker ps | grep hamachi | cut -f1 -d" "`
+		/usr/local/bin/docker exec -it --user=root $ID /bin/bash

+Then run

 		hamachi do-join 123-446-789    # this pushes a request to vpn.net to join your private network